lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         * The request data is saved in the `scriptArguments` binding (which is an unmodifiable map).

-        Note also that, this particular `ScriptOnResourceScript.groovy` does not return anything; and thus, in the browser response you will see no result:
+        Note also that this particular `ScriptOnResourceScript.groovy` does not return anything; and thus, in the browser response you will see no result:

         `Browser Network Response`